Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your application is trying to upload a 6 GB file to Simple Storage Service and receive a "Your proposed upload exceeds the maximum allowed object size- error message.
+### Your application is trying to upload a 6 GB file to Simple Storage Service and receive a 'Your proposed upload exceeds the maximum allowed object size- error message.
 What is a possible solution for this?

 - [ ] None, Simple Storage Service objects are limited to 5 GB.
 - [x] Use the multi-part upload API for this object.